vansh3585/Vyapaar-Tracker/README.md

 # Introducing Vyapaar Tracker

 Welcome to **Vyapaar Tracker**, the first software in India designed to revolutionize the way you manage your GST invoices.
-With BharatBill, you can seamlessly convert your GST invoices from PDF directly into an updated inventory system and streamline your invoice data management process.
+With Vyapaar Tracker, you can seamlessly convert your GST invoices from PDF directly into an updated inventory system and streamline your invoice data management process.

 ## Features